zhaoyuan2022/pxf-pdb/singlecluster/README.md

 SingleCluster
 =============

-Single cluster is a self contained, easy to deploy distribution of HDP or CDH
+Singlecluster is a self contained, easy to deploy distribution of HDP or CDH.

+Singlecluster-HDP contains the following versions:

+- Hadoop 2.7.3
+- Hive 1.2.1000
+- Zookeeper 3.4.6
+- HBase 1.1.2
+- Tez 0.7.0
+- Tomcat 7.0.62

+Singlecluster-CDH contains the following versions:

+- CDH 5.12.2
+- Hadoop 2.6.0-CDH5.12.2
+- Hive 1.1.0-CDH5-12.2
+- Zookeeper 3.4.5-CDH5.12.2
+- HBase 1.2.0-CDH5.12.2

+For HDP3, please use the HDP3 related README.

 Prerequisites
 -------------